 limited exceptions).
 In the treatment of minors, parents (even non-custodial parents) have the right to access and authorize

 release of information.
-In order for me to be effective in working with a minor, however, the minor needs to have some degree
+In order for me to be effective in working with minors, however, the minors need to have some degree

-of privacy in order to trust me and to talk about what the most important concerns.
+of privacy in order to trust me and to talk about their most important concerns.

-of a minor who is receiving services from me, you agree that the information that I reveal to you about the minor will
+of a minor who is receiving services from me, you agree that the information that I reveal to you about the minor will be

 help you to be helpful to the minor in the context of your relationship with him or her.
 You agree that it will be at my discretion